Peripherally Inserted Central Catheter

-PICC lines may be used if you need:
+PICC lines may be used for those who need:

-- Long-term medication treatment and cannot take medication by mouth
+- Long-term medicine—and cannot take medicine by mouth

-- Fluids—if you cannot drink enough to stay hydrated
+- Fluids—but cannot drink enough to stay hydrated

-- Calories that you cannot get by eating
+- Calories that they cannot get by eating

-- IV medication—if arm veins are hard to find or use
+- IV medicine—if arm veins are hard to find or use

 After the PICC line is in, it can be used for weeks to months.